Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

    - Same size as book embeddings (50 dimensions).

 3. **Transformer Encoder**:
    - This is where the self-attention magic happens.
-I used:
+We used:
-     - **2 layers** (`LAYERS = 2`) - I experimented with more layers but found 2 was sufficient and trained faster
+     - **2 layers** (`LAYERS = 2`) - We experimented with more layers but found 2 was sufficient and trained faster
      - **1 attention head** (`HEADS = 1`) - The paper uses 1 head, and it worked well for this task
      - **Dropout of 0.2** to prevent overfitting
    - The padding mask ensures the model ignores the zero-padded positions when computing attention.